 - Firestick is a better choice for Amazon Prime members and those who have Amazon Smart devices.

-To help you decide which device is the best for you, we put the two streaming players head-to-head (though you can check out our guide to what a Firestick is, as well as our Roku beginner’s guide.
+To help you decide which streaming device is the best for you, we put the two players head-to-head (though you can check out our guide to what a Firestick is, as well as our Roku beginner’s guide.

 Though there are some key differences between Firestick and Roku, those differences will only affect your choice due to personal preference.
 For instance, Amazon Prime members may sway more toward Firestick, whereas cord-cutters may prefer Roku due to the many free channels available.

 Roku is better overall.
 There are lots of devices to choose from, more features, it’s easier to use and has lots of free content available.

 There are lots of TVs with Roku or Firestick built-in, but it’s hard to compare them to each other when there are so many makes and models on the market.
 TVs range from 720p up to 4K UltraHD, and the audio quality will vary due to different built-in speakers.

 No, there’s no monthly fee for Roku.
 There’s the initial device cost, but after that, you could potentially use Roku for free.

 Roku vs Firestick: The Best Streaming Device Standoff